How Euros triumph masked deeper failings - and where Italy go from World Cup 'disastro'

 On the other hand, everyone felt something had changed.

 Since this season began, tension and self-belief had crossed paths, moving steadily in opposite directions.
 The Azzurri won the Euros with composure and quality; on Thursday, they mainly played long balls.
 The likes of Jorginho, Nicolo Barella and Lorenzo Insigne, to name just a few, are totally out of form.
-The regular defensive line of Giorgio Chiellini, Leonardo Bonucci, Leonardo Spinazzola and Giovanni di Lorenzo are all out injured.
+The regular defensive line of Giorgio Chiellini, Leonardo Bonucci, Leonardo Spinazzola and Giovanni di Lorenzo have all been injured.

 Even the boss seems to have lost his magical touch, insisting on picking players who are not performing.
 So there has been understandable criticism.